Locations:

 There’s been a lot of new information regarding RSV vaccines and who can get it.
 The RSV vaccine for adults is approved for people 60 years old or older.

-Additionally, people who are pregnant can receive an RSV vaccine during week 32 and week 36 of pregnancy — and the vaccine will protect infants through the first six months of their life.
+Additionally, pregnant women can receive an RSV vaccine during week 32 and week 36 of pregnancy — and the vaccine will protect infants through the first six months of their life.

 And babies up to 8 months old can get an RSV immunization (not a vaccine, but a dose of RSV protective antibodies) as they enter their first RSV season.
 A second dose may be recommended for toddlers before they enter their second RSV season if they have lung, heart or immune problems.